Filipe-Vasconcelos-Batista/SmartCellar/README.md

 - `name`: You can give it any name you want at this point, as there are no limitations for this right now.

 Once you have chosen the name, you can press the submit button.

+Every User can have as many storage as they want.

 ## Part 4 - Add Your Products